 ABOUT THE AUTHOR

-Adam Jacobitz is an Accounting Shareholder at Lutz with over 14 years of tax and audit experience.
+Adam Jacobitz is a Tax & Audit Shareholder at Lutz with over 14 years of tax and audit experience.
 He specializes in individual and business income taxation, housing industry audits, and consulting services.

 AREAS OF FOCUS

 - American Institute of Certified Public Accountants, Member

 - Nebraska Society of Certified Public Accountants, Member